DavidNewmanGMIT/GraphTheoryAutumn/README.md

 Question 3 Explain what is meant by the term irregular language in the context of regular expressions.
 “Definition: A language that cannot be defined by a regular expression is a nonregular language or an irregular language.”

+Nonregular languages or irregular languages are problems that can’t be solved with a finite memory, there are two theory that involve nonregular languages and regular expressions which is Pumping lemma and Myhill–Nerode theorem